edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 let client = edgedb_tokio::create_client().await?;
 ```

-Under the hood, this will create a [Builder](crate::Builder), look for environmental variables and/or an `edgedb.toml` file and return an `Ok(Self)` if successful.
+Under the hood, this will create a [Builder](crate::Builder), look for environment variables and/or an `edgedb.toml` file and return an `Ok(Self)` if successful.
 This `Builder` can be used on its own instead of `create_client()` if you need a more customized setup.

 # Queries with the client

-Here are the simplified signatures of the client methods involving queries:
+Here are the simplified signatures of the client methods used for querying:

 (Note: `R` here means a type that implements [`QueryResult`](https://docs.rs/edgedb-protocol/0.4.0/edgedb_protocol/trait.QueryResult.html))